Dami-Saito/xerno-karpa/README.md

 ✅ Deployed on Netlify
 ❌ Not connected to payments (yet)
 💡 Ready for extension with Stripe or Supabase Auth

-🚧 Currently in Development, A beta version of the cart functionality and Supabase authentication (including user profiles) has been implemented and pushed.
-More features and improvements are on the way!
+🚧 Currently in Development, A beta version of the cart functionality and Supabase authentication (including user profiles) has been implemented and pushed. more features and improvements are on the way!
 ---

 ## 🙋‍♂️ Author